“Nature is something that binds into you. What can I say? I had the experience.”

 Note: Flight School begins in the classroom with two exciting investigations.
 See RVOEP Classroom Programs for further information.

-Opening the World Through Nature Journaling – A Junior Naturalist Training Program (Grade 6 and above)
+Opening the World Through Nature Journaling – A Junior Naturalist Training Program (Grade 6)

 An interdisciplinary combination of art, science, writing and observation, introduces participants to the fun of keeping a nature journal as an avenue to a more in-depth study of the natural world.